Seed Grant Program

 • Funded investigators agree to have research summarized in an RCHSS publication, if requested.

-• Funded investigators agree to participate in follow-on activities such as efforts to support future awardees (including serving as a reviewer), if requested.
+• Funded investigators agree to participate in follow-on activities such as present their research at a seminar, workshop, or other event and/or serving as a reviewer, if requested.

 • Funded investigators commit to acknowledge RCHSS support in any papers and publication ensuing from the research.